 13. Parking Lots and Parking Permits

 - Visitors (PURPLE) Parking Lots: Visitor parking lots are designated for visitors to the campus of Erskine College and Seminary.
-Welcoming so many visitors to campus while still maintaining the safety of our campus, the visitor policy becomes effective 8/1/2019.
-When a visitor arrives to our campus, they are allowed to park between the hours of 8:00 a.m. and 5:00 p.m. in the designated visitor parking lot for one business day.
-Anyone that has business on the campus outside of the designated hours or for more than one visit must apply for a temporary registration.
+The visitor policy became effective 8/1/2019.
+We welcome many visitors to campus while still maintaining the safety of our campus.
+When a visitor arrives on campus, they are allowed to park between the hours of 8:00 a.m. and 5:00 p.m. in the designated visitor parking lot for one business day.
+Anyone who has business on the campus outside of the designated hours or for more than one visit must apply for a temporary registration.
 Once the application for a temporary parking permit is complete, all officers will be notified of the vehicle and pertinent information.
 No physical permit is applied to the vehicle.
 The visitor parking lot is patrolled regularly by E.C.
 Police Department and Parking Service.

 - Residential (RED) Parking Lots and Residential Parking Permits: Residential parking lots are designated for resident use only.
 The resident parking decal will be red in color to reflect where the motor vehicle is authorized to park.
 The parking decal must be affixed conspicuously to the left, rear bumper.
 Residents may also park in Commuter Lots (Green Lots) between the hours of 5:00 p.m. and 8:00 a.m.
 Residents are not permitted to park in any lot that is not designated for residents unless otherwise specified.
 Violators are subject to be ticketed.